urcsc174/2018-spring-csc174/inclass05-ia-and-markdown/instructions.md

 - You need to embed at least three images somewhere in the document.
   - Create a subfolder named `media` and put the images in there

+- All told, you should have a document with around 500-700 words or so.
+(We're not going to count the words, but you should be in the ballpark.)

 *Hint: you need to create a structure with headings, paragraphs and other elements that shows commonality and/or differences as appropriate.
 (Yes - this is the hard part of this exercise!)*